spectrocloud/librarium/content/docs/13-vertex/02-migrate-cluster-to-enterprise-mode/05-create-profile.md

 7. Click on **Add Cluster Profile**.

-8. Enter a cluster profile name and select the type ??.
+8. Enter a cluster profile name and select the type.
 Click on **Next**.

 9. In the next screen that displays, select **Full** or **Infrastructure**